danyellington/Pizza/README.md

 Program can receive and store user's input

-Program can add prices of items
+Program can add prices of items selected

-Program can return list of selected items
+Program can give total of items added

 Program can return price total of selected items

+Program can return text input